How Titan Fell

-Five years after that photo was taken he had tried to contact David, but the number he
+Five years after that photo was taken he had tried to contact David.
+But the

 All he had of David was that photograph

 He walked from the computer and washed his face.
-He had covered the mirror with soap because he didn't want to see his face.
+He couldn't see himself in the mirror, because he had covered it with soap.
+He didn't want to see his face.
 Didn't want to see the passage of time, the change of hair style, the way he now held his mouth, he couldn't bear the sight of himself.